 Chancellor Merkel will work to build a comprehensive ecosystem to establish standards for digital evidence, data exchange, and data storage in a data-efficient and fraud-proof manner.

 The government is traditionally the issuer of identity documents with the highest level of trust.
 The Chancellor further advised that the government role would not be affected.
 However, finding a solution exclusively within the administration will be insufficient to be able to establish itself on the market.
 And there is a great potential that comes from the economy.

-In order to unite government and business stakeholders, the German Chancellor offered close cooperation between both sides.
-Large platforms outside Europe have already permeated the identity market.
-In conclusion, the Chancellor stated that more efforts are need in that direction.
+To unite government and business stakeholders, the German Chancellor offered close cooperation between both sides.
+Large platforms outside Europe have already permeated the digital identity market.
+In conclusion, the Chancellor stated that more efforts are needed in that direction.

 Some of the following companies took part in the discussion: BMW AG, Bundesverband der Deutschen Volksbanken und Raiffeisenbanken e.V., Daimler AG, Deutsche Bahn AG, Deutsche Bank AG, Deutsche Post AG., Deutsche Telekom AG, Lufthansa AG, Otto GmbH & Co KG, Robert Bosch GmbH, Vodafone GmbH, Volkswagen AG.

 Plan and Guidance on Digital Identity solution

 In a presentation, Dr Markus Richter outlines a few key aspects: